 Also, begin to research IAQ control options and available home upgrades.
 There are solutions available to improve the indoor air quality in your home, business, office—every indoor space.
 Finally, if you want a more explicit examination, consider a formal air quality assessment.
 Trained and experienced HVAC contractors can test the air quality in your home and offer personalized recommendations.

 In addition to the week’s Healthy Air theme, each day has a specific topic.
 Here are a couple of ways to increase your own awareness and ideas to improve air quality for each day of AQAW.

 The biggest threat from smoke and fire is particulate matter.
 These are fine particles originating from burned materials and organic matter.
 Particle pollution is a significant health threat because it penetrates deep into the lungs.

 Improving air filtration is the best IAQ control method to protect your health from environmental smoke and during wildfire season.
 Upgrading filtration can mean adding an air purifier or literally installing better air filters.
-High efficiency air filters, those with MERV ratings between 13-16 reduces the amount of indoor air pollutants up to 95%.
-We suggest choosing MERV-13, which is the best home filter upgrade that won’t compromise airflow.
+High-efficiency air filters, those with MERV ratings between 13–16 reduce the number of indoor air pollutants up to 95%.
+We suggest choosing MERV 13, which is the best home filter upgrade that won’t compromise airflow.

 Tuesday: Asthma and Your Health

 For asthma sufferers, or anyone living with a respiratory condition or disease, you know that air quality matters.
 When lung health is already vulnerable, air quality plays a direct role in symptom and disease management.
 Checking AQI is particularly important for those with greater lung risks.
 Intervening in your home and improving air quality is also incredibly important.
 This is because air pollution can trigger asthma attacks and worsen respiratory symptoms.
 The best way to avoid said triggers indoors is by minimizing the amount of pollutants in the first place.